skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-x-junit5.markdown

 ```
 {% endif %}

-Skippy captures skip-or-execute decision in `skippy/decision.log`:
+Skippy captures skip-or-execute predictions in `skippy/predictions.log`:

 ```
 com.example.LeftPadderTest:EXECUTE:NO_COVERAGE_DATA_FOR_TEST
 com.example.RightPadderTest:EXECUTE:NO_COVERAGE_DATA_FOR_TEST
 ```

-Skippy did not find data in the skippy folder to make a skip-or-execute decision for `LeftPadderTest` and
+Skippy did not find data in the skippy folder to make a skip-or-execute prediction for `LeftPadderTest` and
 `RightPadderTest`.
 In this case, Skippy will always execute skippified tests.
 Also note that there is no log entry for
 `StringUtilsTest`: It's a non-skippified test.
 We will omit the output for non-skippified tests during the remainder of
 the tutorial.

 ## Skippy's Test Impact Analysis

-Execute the following command to trigger Skippy's Test Impact Analysis:
+Run the following command to trigger Skippy's Test Impact Analysis:

 {% if page.permalink == "/tutorials/skippy-gradle-junit5" %}
 ```